-So, what is “good posture”?
-Acknowledging again that we are all built differently, there is a certain alignment deemed best to protect and preserve your spine.
-The closer you can get to this alignment, the better set you are for spinal longevity.
-Without complicating the matter, good posture is the alignment of several major landmarks – the ears, shoulders, hips, spine, hips, knees, and ankles.
-By design, the spine comes equipped with curves and if you maintain their natural curvature, those landmarks should be in relative alignment and will best put you in a position to safety bear load; whether just your bodyweight or otherwise.
+So, we agree on the importance of posture.
+The problem still therein lies that many of us don’t know what good posture (or bad posture) looks like.
+What exactly does “good posture” look like?
+Without complicating the matter, having good posture means having the alignment — stacked above one another — of several major landmarks; the ears, shoulders, hips, spine, hips, knees, and ankles.
+By design, the spine comes equipped with a series of strategic curves and, if you maintain this natural curvature, those landmarks should be in relative alignment and will best put you in a position to safely bear load; whether just your bodyweight or with an external load.

 Cause and Effect of Spinal Misalignment (Bad Posture)

-We were all born with good posture but, as time progressed, some of us continue to walk with proud chests and heads held high while others begin to look like they’re destined for a life in the bell towers of Notre Dame.
 Why does this happen?
 Are some just luckier than others?
 Sure, we shouldn’t rule out the possibility that some luck may be involved.
-Being genetically gifted and having perfect anatomical proportions will certainly aid in good posture but, in large part, poor postural habits and stagnant lifestyles are to blame for poor posture.
+Being genetically gifted and having perfect anatomical proportions will certainly aid in good posture.
+But in large part, poor postural habits and stagnant lifestyles are to blame for poor posture.

-Now, do you know anyone who looks like they’re always flaunting or exaggerating their butt.
-He or she likely has LCS.
-Unless proper preventative measures are undertaken, LCS is difficult to avoid as this condition is caused by prolonged periods of sitting — who amongst us doesn’t sit?
-Today — post-industrialization – we all sit too much!
+Now, do you know anyone who looks as though they’re always flaunting or exaggerating their behind?
+He or she may have LCS.
+Unless proper preventative measures are taken, LCS is difficult to avoid as this condition is caused by prolonged periods of sitting — who amongst us doesn’t sit?
+Today — post-industrialization and modernization — we sit too much!
 For women, this condition is further exacerbated by wearing high-heels.
 These activities tighten your low back and hip flexors and weaken your glutes and abdominal muscles.

-You have UCS, LCS, or both.
-So, what?
-Well, besides looking disproportionate, these muscular imbalances, if not corrected or reversed, will cause undue stress on your spine and your joints and will lead to various degrees of injury.
-One of the most common injuries that we suffer from today is low back pain.
-LCS, specifically shortened flexors, causes excessive pull and stress on your lumbar spine – hyperlordosis.
-Not only will prolonged UCS lead to an undesirable “hunchback” look, it will also reduce mobility in your thoracic spine.
+In fact, one of the most common injuries that we suffer from today is low back pain; statistically, 80% of us have or will suffer from back pain in our lifetime.
+LCS, specifically the tight hip flexors associated with LCS, causes excessive pull and stress on your lumbar spine (hyperlordosis).
+Now, not only will prolonged UCS lead to that undesirable “hunchback” look, it will also reduce mobility in your thoracic spine.
 Why is this important?
 Unlike your lumbar spine which was designed for stability, your thoracic spine was designed for mobility — rotation, flexion, and extension.
-An immobile thoracic spine means that the lumbar spine will bear the brunt of a load that it wasn’t made to bear.
+Immobility in the thoracic spine will be compensated for by the lumbar spine which will then bear the brunt of loads that it wasn’t meant to bear.
 PROTECT your lifeline!

-UCS and LCS are only two possible conditions caused by imbalanced muscle pairs – with hundreds of muscles in the human body, there are many other possibilities of muscular imbalance, all of which can have equally detrimental effects.
+UCS and LCS are only two possible conditions caused by imbalanced muscle pairs – with hundreds of muscles in the human body, there are many other possible areas of muscular imbalance, all of which can have equally detrimental effects.

 Prevent vs. Repair

 Whether it’s health or otherwise, we tend to procrastinate.
 We would rather repair than prevent.
-It should be realized that there is a lot of time and money to be saved and a lot of discomfort to be avoided by being preventative rather than corrective.
-Again, without complicating the matter, preventative measures mean focusing on stretching tight muscles and strengthening weak muscles.
-It also means creating a balanced and intentional training program, i.e. to correct UCS, perform more horizontal pulling movements such as rows to strengthen your rhomboids as well as focusing on stretches that target your pecs and traps.
-Yes, this is an oversimplification but, it’s a great start.
+It should be realized that there is a lot of time and money to be saved and a lot of discomforts to be avoided by being preventative rather than corrective.
+Let’s not allow aches, pains, and injury prevent us from doing the things that we love.